jpsaha/MOTP/_pages/Homepage.md

 ---

-* Please visit [this webpage](https://olympiads.hbcse.tifr.res.in/mathematical-olympiad-2024-2025/) for the updates and further details.
+> - Please visit [this webpage](https://olympiads.hbcse.tifr.res.in/mathematical-olympiad-2024-2025/) for the updates and further details.
+{: .block-tip }

-* For [EGMO](https://www.egmo.org/), the stages are IOQM, RMO, INMO, EGMOTC, EGMOPDC, EGMO (along with certain criteria at the stages).
+> - For [EGMO](https://www.egmo.org/), the stages are IOQM, RMO, INMO, EGMOTC, EGMOPDC, EGMO (along with certain criteria at the stages).
-* For [APMO](https://www.apmo-official.org/), the stages are IOQM, RMO, INMO, APMO (along with certain criteria at the stages).
+> - For [APMO](https://www.apmo-official.org/), the stages are IOQM, RMO, INMO, APMO (along with certain criteria at the stages).
+{: .block-tip }

-* [INMOTC](https://olympiads.hbcse.tifr.res.in/faq/) is a camp, organized before INMO.
+> - [INMOTC](https://olympiads.hbcse.tifr.res.in/faq/) is a camp, organized before INMO.
+{: .block-tip }

 ---